Kitware/CMake/Help/manual/cmake-toolchains.7.rst

 code signing is required or desired, the developmemt team ID can be specified via the ``CMAKE_XCODE_ATTRIBUTE_DEVELOPMENT_TEAM`` CMake variable.
 This team ID will then be included in the generated Xcode project.
+By default, CMake avoids the need for code signing during the internal configuration phase (i.e compiler ID and feature detection).

 .. _`Switching Between Device and Simulator`: